R3DRUN3/sploitcraft/ci-cd/ppe/github-actions/README.md

 ![legit-comment](./images/legit_issue_comment.png)
 ![legit-action-run](./images/legit_action_run.png)

-As you can see the action was triggered by our comment in printed out the body of the comment.
+As you can see the action was triggered by our comment and printed out the body of the comment.

 At this point we can proceed to poison the execution 😈